fabian-gubler/SBB-Speech-Synthesis-Lab/README.md

 # Introduction
-This project aims to enhance the performance of Automatic Speech Recognition (ASR) systems by incorporating synthetic data in the training process.

-Automatic Speech Recognition is a field of study that involves training machines to recognize and translate spoken language into written text.
-ASR technology plays a crucial role in various applications such as transcription services, voice assistants, and automated customer services.
-Despite significant advancements in this field, handling diverse accents and limited data remain persistent challenges that hinder the performance of ASR systems.

-Our goal in this project was to overcome these challenges by using synthetic data augmentation.
-Data augmentation has proven to be an effective strategy in various machine learning tasks to improve model performance, and we believe it holds great promise for ASR as well.
+Automatic Speech Recognition (ASR) is pivotal in numerous applications, from transcription services to voice assistants.
+However, it faces challenges regarding accent diversity and data limitation.
+Our project seeks to overcome these hurdles by using synthetic data augmentation, a technique effective in various machine learning tasks.

-Our synthetic data, which was created using Text-to-Speech (TTS) technology, expands the diversity and variety of our training set.
-It introduces more variations in speaker characteristics and commandos, thereby allowing our ASR model to better generalize to unseen data.
+Our synthetic data, generated using Text-to-Speech (TTS) technology, expands our training set's diversity and variety.
+By introducing more variations in speaker characteristics and commandos, it enhances the ability of our ASR model to generalize to unseen data.

-In our work, we focused on the Conformer-CTC model due to its suitability for ASR tasks.
-We evaluated the model's performance with varying levels of synthetic data added to the training set and compared it against a baseline model as well as a model trained with only human-recorded samples.
+We utilized the Conformer-CTC model, known for its efficacy in ASR tasks.
+We investigated its performance with different levels of synthetic data integrated into the training set, comparing it against a baseline model and one trained only on human-recorded samples.

-The results from our experiments offer compelling evidence of the potential of synthetic data augmentation in improving ASR performance.
-This project, therefore, provides a meaningful contribution towards making ASR systems more robust and effective in real-world applications.
+The outcomes of our experiments demonstrate the potential of synthetic data augmentation in improving ASR performance, thereby offering a substantial contribution to the robustness and effectiveness of real-world ASR systems.

 ## Contents of this Repository